-Surgery establishes penile sensation in men with spina bifidaJanuary 2nd, 2013 in Surgery
+Surgery establishes penile sensation in men with spina bifidaJanuary 2, 2013 by Chris Mc Cann in Medicine & Health / Surgery

 (Medical Xpress)—A procedure to establish feeling in the penis for men with spina bifida was performed for the first time in the United States in Seattle.

 Anthony "Tony" Avellino, UW professor of neurological surgery, and Thomas Lendvay, a UW associate professor of pediatric urology who practices at Seattle Children's Hospital, led the surgical team.

 "This is truly an innovative procedure for either spina bifida patients or patients with lower-level spinal-cord injury who have sensation in the groin but not the penis," said Avellino.

 Lendvay noted that, "Based on the positive results of the first two patients, this new procedure has the potential to greatly improve the quality of life in our spina bifida adult and adolescent patients."

 People with spinal bifida were born with an incomplete closure of their backbone, often because the neural tube didn't form correctly during early embryonic development.
 Even when the spine is surgically closed after birth, the spinal cord in the affected section may not work properly in conducting nerve impulses.
 The patient may have a combination of nerve function and loss.
 They may have paralysis or numbness in only some parts of their body, for example.